The Hermit Tarot Card Meanings (Upright & Reversed)

 What does the upright Hermit (tarot card IX) mean?

 When The Hermit appears in a reading, it’s advising you to take some time alone to connect with your inner voice and to seek the answers you hold within.
 It could mean embodying that figure of wisdom yourself, or someone in your life as a mentor figure.
-This card represents needing both physical and mental space; the physical solitude necessary to find mental clarity.
+For many tarotists, this card represents needing both physical and mental space; the physical solitude necessary to find mental clarity.

-The Hermit is the card of searching, solitude, introspection, inner journey, and learning.
+When pulled in the upright position, The Hermit is associated with searching, solitude, introspection, inner journey, and learning.